PacktPublishing/Cloud-Native-Applications-with-Ballerina/README.md

 **Dhanushka Madushan**
 is a Senior Software Engineer working at WS02.
 He has more than 4 years of experience in developing software solutions for Cloud based platforms in different business domains.
 He has worked on the WSO2 integration platform for 2+ years and responsible for building and maintaining ESB and Microintegrator products.
 Dhanushka has been a part of many projects.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800200630">https://packt.link/free-ebook/9781800200630 </a> </p>